-The State plans to issue updates to this Annual Information Statement in November 2001 and January 2002.
+The State plans to issue updates to this AIS in July 2002, November 2002 and February 2003.
 The State intends to announce publicly when an update or a supplement is issued.
-The State may choose to incorporate by reference all or a portion of this Annual Information Statement in future Official Statements or related disclosure documents for State or State-supported debt issuance.
-Readers may obtain informational copies of the AIS, updates, and supplements by contacting Mr. Louis Raffaele, Chief Budget Examiner, Division of the Budget, State Capitol, Albany, NY 12224, (518) 473-8705, or the Office of the State Comptroller, Gov. A.E.
-Smith State Office Building, Albany, NY 12236, (518) 474-4015.
-The General Purpose Financial Statements for the 2000-01 fiscal year can be obtained from the Office of the State Comptroller, Governor A.E.
-Smith State Office Building, Albany, NY 12236.
+The State may choose to incorporate by reference all or a portion of this AIS in Official Statements or related disclosure documents for State or State-supported debt issuance.
+Readers may obtain informational copies of the AIS, updates, and supplements by contacting Mr. Louis Raffaele, Chief Budget Examiner, Division of the Budget, State Capitol, Albany, NY 12224, (518) 473-8705, or the Office of the State Comptroller, 110 State Street, Albany, NY 12236, (518) 474-4015.
+This AIS has also been filed with the Nationally Recognized Municipal Securities Information Repositories.
+The General Purpose Financial Statements for the 2001-02 fiscal year will be available beginning in July 2002 and can be obtained from the Office of the State Comptroller, 110 State Street, Albany, NY 12236.

-This AIS is also available electronically on the Division of the Budget (DOB) Internet site at www.state.ny.us/dob and has been filed with Nationally Recognized Municipal Securities Information Repositories.
-The information on DOB's website has been prepared by DOB for the convenience of persons seeking certain information therein.
+Informational copies of this AIS are available electronically on the Division of the Budget (DOB) Internet site at www.state.ny.us/dob.
 Typographical or other errors may have occurred in converting the original source documents to their digital format, and DOB assumes no liability or responsibility for errors or omissions contained at the Internet site.
-Further, DOB disclaims any duty or obligation to either maintain availability of or to update the information contained at the Internet site or any responsibility or liability for any damages caused by viruses contained within the electronic files at the Internet site.

-The information relating to the State of New York in this Annual Information Statement has been furnished by DOB and the Office of the State Comptroller (OSC), with additional information obtained from sources that the State believes to be reliable.
-Information presented in this document has been compiled from a variety of audited and unaudited sources, and is deemed reliable, but its presentation herein has not been subject to an independent audit process.
+The information relating to the State of New York in this AIS has been furnished by DOB and the Office of the State Comptroller (OSC), with additional information obtained from sources that the State believes to be reliable, but its presentation herein has not been subject to an independent audit process.
 Information relating to matters described in the section entitled "Litigation" is furnished by the Office of the State Attorney General.
-This Annual Information Statement, including the Exhibits attached hereto, should be read in its entirety, together with any update or supplement.
+This AIS, including the Exhibits attached hereto, should be read in its entirety, together with any update or supplement.

-During the fiscal year, the Governor, the State Comptroller, State legislators, and others may issue statements or reports that contain predictions, projections or other information relating to the State's financial condition, including potential operating results for the current fiscal year and projected baseline gaps for future fiscal years, that may vary materially from the information provided in this Annual Information Statement.
-Investors, and other market participants should, however, refer to this Annual Information Statement, as revised, updated, or supplemented, for official information regarding the financial condition of the State.
+During the fiscal year, the Governor, the State Comptroller, State legislators, and others may issue statements or reports that contain predictions, projections or other information relating to the State's financial condition, including potential operating results for the current fiscal year and projected baseline gaps for future fiscal years, that may vary materially from the information provided in this AIS.
+Investors and other market participants should, however, refer to this AIS, as revised, updated, or supplemented, for official information regarding the financial condition of the State.